UsmanBello/wheeler_shop/README.md

 # wheeler_shop
-An E-commerce platform to sell JEEP wrangler parts.(MERN)
+(MERN) An E-commerce platform to sell JEEP wrangler parts.

 This is an e-commerce platform